 All Chelsea employees are encouraged to turn off computers, televisions and not to print documents or emails unless necessary.
 They are also urged to use public transport or walk/cycle to work where practical and to adopt similar environmental commitments at home.

 To further improve environmental performance at Stamford Bridge and our training ground at Cobham, all existing lighting is being replaced with LED alternatives to reduce energy use.
+In 2014, Chelsea installed LED floodlights at our stadium (Stamford Bridge).
+We were one of the first football clubs in the country to have energy-saving flood lights.

-All materials used are to be environmentally sustainable wherever feasible, including the paper used in offices and for marketing and promotional materials.
+All materials used are environmentally sustainable wherever feasible, including the paper used in offices and for marketing and promotional materials.
 Furthermore, carrier bags at the Chelsea Megastore are now made from biodegradable material.

 Buildings are installed with movement sensors which automatically switch lights on/off.